stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 ### Running an Interactive Session ###

-All current editions of Windows include a version of PowerShell, and display icons for it.
-PowerShell Core does not replace Windows PowerShell or other existing shells on your computer.
+All of the current editions of Windows include a version of Windows PowerShell, and display icons for it.
+PowerShell 7 does not replace Windows PowerShell or other existing shells on your computer.
 You must specifically choose to run it.

-Type *pwsh* in a Terminal window to start a PowerShell Core session:
+Type *pwsh* in a Terminal window to start a PowerShell 7 session:

     pwsh